mjwestcott/runnel/README.md

 ### Local development

-To run the test suite locally, install the optional deps (e.g. via `poetry install -E fast`) and run `pytest`.
-You'll need to have Redis running on localhost at port 6379.
+To run the test suite locally, clone the repo and install the optional deps (e.g. via `poetry install -E fast`).
+Make sure Redis is running on localhost at port 6379, then run `pytest`.
-You can run the tests for all supported Python versions via `tox`.